Fairvisor vs. LiteLLM

 When to Use Fairvisor

-- You need cost budgets, staged actions, and loop prevention.
+- You need cost budgets, staged actions, and loop prevention at the edge.

 - You need policy decisions at edge speed before provider calls.